Game Preview: Warriors at Lakers - 1/21/19 | Golden State Warriors

 L.A.
 LAKERS SCOUTING REPORT

-The Los Angeles Lakers currently sit at 24-21, placing them 9th in the NBA’s Western Conference.
-Since losing four-time MVP LeBron James in the Christmas Day game against the Golden State Warriors to a groin injury, the Lakers have gone 4-7.
+The Los Angeles Lakers currently sit at 25-22, placing them 9th in the NBA’s Western Conference.
+Since losing four-time MVP LeBron James in the Christmas Day game against the Warriors to a groin injury, the Lakers have gone 5-7.
 Yet in James’ absence, players from the young Los Angeles core have been stepping up.
-Forwards Brandon Ingram (18 points, 6.8 rebounds) and Kyle Kuzma (21 points, 7 rebounds) have taken most of the scoring load; Kuzma recently posted a 41-point night against the Detroit Pistons.
-Guard Lonzo Ball is also averaging 12 points, 6.2 rebounds, and 6.6 assists since his previous game against the Dubs.
+Forwards Brandon Ingram (19.0 points, 6.7 rebounds) and Kyle Kuzma (22.0 points, 7.1 rebounds) have taken most of the scoring load, and Kuzma recently posted a 41-point night against the Detroit Pistons.
+Guard Lonzo Ball is also averaging 12.0 points, 5.9 rebounds, and 7.0 assists since his previous game against the Dubs.
 Expect the three of them to be the focal point of the Lakers’ offense on Monday night.